-Duration: Appointment is for an initial term of 3 years with possible renewal of up to a further 2 - 3 years, in line with the project time frame, subject to performance during the initial term, continuity of related project activities and availability of funds.
+Duration: Appointment is for an initial term of 3 years with possible renewal of up to a further 2-3 years, in line with the project time frame, subject to performance during the initial term, continuity of related project activities and availability of funds.

 Salary: Salary is denominated in International Monetary Fund Special Drawing Rights (SDRs).
 Remuneration for this post falls within Band 10 of SPREP's salary scale.
-Starting salary will be SDR29,499 per annum.
-This is currently equivalent to Samoan Tala \$112,576 (USD\$43,299) per annum.
+Starting salary will be SDR30,237 per annum.
+This is currently equivalent to SAT115,393 (USD48,080) per annum.
+Upon confirmation of probation, salary will be adjusted to SDR34,016 which is current equivalent to SAT129,817 (USD54,090) per annum.
 All positions have been evaluated to reflect the level of responsibilities and level of experience and qualifications required.
-Progress in the salary scale will be based on annual performance reviews.

-Cost of living differential allowance (COLDA): A Cost-of-Living Differential Allowance of SDR4,194 will be paid to the successful candidate.
-The current equivalent in Samoan Tala is SAT\$16,006 (USD\$6,156) per annum.
+Cost of living differential allowance (COLDA): A Cost-of-Living Differential Allowance of SDR4,256 will be paid to the successful candidate.
+The current equivalent in Samoan Tala is SAT16,244 (USD6,768) per annum.
 Cost-of-living differential allowance reflects the comparative cost of living difference between Suva and Apia.
 This allowance is reviewed periodically based on data determined by an independent reviewer.

 Adjustments: Salaries and allowances for internationally recruited staff are paid in Samoan Tala and adjusted every month based on the monthly average in the value of the SDR relative to the Samoan Tala (SAT) at the time the salary payment is processed.
 SDR movement however is limited to within 5% above or below a reference point set annually.
 Remuneration is paid monthly in SAT equivalent.
-The international currency exchange rate at the time of writing is approximately USD1.00 = SAT\$2.60
+The international currency exchange rate at the time of writing is approximately USD1.00 = SAT\$2.40

 Term: For staff recruited from outside Samoa, the term begins from the day the appointee leaves his or her home to take up the appointment.
-Appointment is subject to a satisfactory medical examination, as well as a 6-month probationary period.
+Appointment is subject to a satisfactory medical examination, clean police report, certification of qualifications and a COVID-19 Vaccination Card as well as a 6-month probationary period.